This is the wonderful Japan.

 We offer a number of locally brewed sakes--each fits nicely with the meals, and the scenery served at Matsusaki.

 In the gardens one can enjoy the passing of time with the changing skies.

 We are the keepers of a lush garden to help us welcome our guests to the inn.
 A passageway leads arriving visitors over the pond we call Shōsenko, where Nature’s welcome party plays.
-Koi (Japanese carp) swim in languid circles while white heron, egret, chirping kingfishers and migratory birds rest their wings on the tree-lined banks.
-The cherry blossoms in spring, in summer the ka ren (water lily) and lotus flowers bloom.
+Japanese carp swim in languid circles while white heron, egret, chirping kingfishers and migratory birds rest their wings on the tree-lined banks.
+The cherry blossoms in spring, in summer the water lily and lotus flowers bloom.
 In autumn, the beauty of the changing leaves is followed by the serene quiet of winter’s snow cover.
-Please feel free to take a walk here after your bath in in the cool of the evening, or before or after breakfast.
+Please feel free to take a walk here after your bath in the cool of the evening, or before or after breakfast.

 Matsusaki's rooms are done in the Sukiya style of a ceremonial tea arbor, which is tasteful, but without unnecessary adornment.

 To help guests resolve the worries of the road, each and every room has a view of the garden.And in the New Wing Hōoh, every room also has an attached outdoor bath, so guests can feel the fresh air during their private bath.

 Kaga Yuzen is a washed silk fabric celebrating scenes of four natural beauties: flower, bird, wind and moon.

 Anywhere within the hotel grounds guests are encouraged to wear their “Yukata” traditional loungewear-type kimono.
 In addition to the usual Yukata wear, the monks’ work clothes “Samueh” can also be tried on.